World Health Organization Guidance on the Storage and Transport of Temperature Sensitive Pharmaceutical Products

 - Preferably an autodial or SMS alert for out of hours operations

-AKCP have a comprehensive temperature monitoring system, suitable for the monitoring of environmental conditions.
-Wireless temperature and humidity sensors, battery-powered data loggers, wired sensors, alarms and notifications.
-Ensure compliance with your local regulatory requirements for the storage and transport of temperature sensitive pharmaceutical products.
+AKCP has a comprehensive temperature monitoring system, suitable for the monitoring of environmental conditions.
+Wireless temperature and humidity sensors, battery-powered data loggers, wired sensors, alarms, and notifications.
+Ensure compliance with your local regulatory requirements for the storage and transport of temperature-sensitive pharmaceutical products.

 Transport of Temperature Sensitive Pharmaceutical Products

-During transportation via road, temperature controlled vehicle and specialist logistics companies should be employed.
-Pharma logistics companies are experts in the transport and handling for sensitive drugs.
-The vehicles should not only contain a temperature monitoring system, but also be capable of secure storage to prevent unauthorized access during transport.
+During transportation via road, temperature-controlled vehicles and specialist logistics companies should be employed.
+Pharma logistics companies are experts in the transport and handling of sensitive drugs.
+The vehicles should not only contain a temperature monitoring system but also be capable of secure storage to prevent unauthorized access during transport.
 Up to 30% of scrapped pharmaceuticals can be attributed to temperature excursions during transport.
 35% of vaccines have decreased efficacy due to incorrect handling during shipping.
-A single mistake can cause a break in the cold chain and cost thousands in damage to the temperature sensitive pharmaceutical products.
+A single mistake can cause a break in the cold chain and cost thousands in damage to temperature-sensitive pharmaceutical products.

-When transported in refrigerated shipping containers (reefers) battery powered data loggers which provide traceability of the conditions during transport should be used.
+When transported in refrigerated shipping containers (reefers) battery-powered data loggers which provide traceability of the conditions during transport should be used.
 The data loggers allow the downloading and graphing of the data upon arrival at the destination to check for temperature excursions.
-Around 3.5 million tons of pharmaceutical cargo is transported each year via sea.
+Around 3.5 million tons of pharmaceutical cargo are transported each year via sea.